-During the community consultation phase, the City received numerous objections to the proposal, which raised concerns that the proposed use is not appropriate in the area and the business would disrupt the amenity of the locality.
 There is a clear strategic direction to enhance and facilitate increased development on key corridors, as identified in Directions 2030, Perth and Peel@3.5million and the City's Draft LPS, with a focus to combine a mix of land uses to increase density and accommodate much of the medium-high density residential infill.
-The proposed development is inconsistent with strategic direction of the corridor and the local centre as the commercial use is not considered compatible with the nearby residential use and desired future medium to high density of the local centre and corridor.
+The proposed development is inconsistent with strategic direction of the corridor and the local centre.
+It is also considered that the land use is in consistent with Scarborough Beach Road Activity Corridor as the commercial use is not considered compatible with the nearby residential use and future medium to high density of the corridor.